-Jad: Thank you for the interview Alexandra!
+Jad: Thank you for the interview, Alexandra!
 It was a great pleasure to talk with you!
-Good luck on your future plans.
+Good luck with your future plans.

 Alexandra: I thank you for the opportunity!
 It was a great pleasure for me too!
 All the best!